ORCID/ORCID-Source/DEVSETUP.md

 ## Clone the git ORCID-Fonts-Dot-Com repository

-Do to licensing issues this is only available to ORCID.org employees.
+Due to licensing issues this is only available to ORCID.org employees.

 * Clone the ORCID-Fonts-Dot-Com repository into the static directory